Learning Adaptive Classifiers Synthesis for Generalized Few-Shot Learning: Experimental Setups

-Before the meta-training stage, we try to find a good initialization for the embedding $\phi$, and then we reuse such a many-shot classifier as well as the embedding to facilitate the training of a GFSL model.
-More details of the pre-training stage could be found in Appendix~\ref{sec:appendixa1}.
+\mypara{Pre-training strategy.} Before the meta-training stage, we try to find a good initialization for the embedding $\vphi$, and then we reuse such a many-shot classifier as well as the embedding to facilitate the training of a GFSL model.
 In later sections, we will verify this pre-training strategy does not influence the few-shot classification performance a lot, but it is essential to make the GFSL classifier well-calibrated.
+In particular, on {\it Mini}ImageNet, we add a linear layer on the backbone output and optimize a 64-way classification problem on the meta-training set with the cross-entropy loss function.
+Stochastic gradient descent with an initial learning rate 0.1 and momentum 0.9 is used to complete such optimization.
+The 16 classes in {\it Mini}ImageNet for model selection also assist the choice of the pre-trained model.
+After each epoch, we use the current embedding and measures the nearest neighbor based few-shot classification performance on the sampled few-shot tasks from these 16 classes.
+The most suitable embedding function is recorded.
+After that, such a learned backbone is used to initialize the embedding part $\vphi$ of the whole model.
+The same strategy is also applied to the meta-training set of the {\it Tiered}ImageNet, Heterogeneous, and Office-Home datasets, where 351-way, 100-way, and 25-way classifiers are pre-trained.